theSundayProgrammer/Sudoku/README.md

 where x is the row, y is the column and n is the value of the cell.
 The last line is terminated with a semicolon.
 A sample input file is is shown in inp.txt.

+Please use a stack size of at least 10 MB if you get a stack overflow.